anradix/42-cursus/1-libft/README.md

 - All heap allocated memory space must be properly freed when necessary.
 No leaks will be tolerated.
-- If the subject requires it, you must submit a Makefilewhich will compile your source files to the required output with the flags-Wall,-Wextraand-Werror, and your Makefile must not relink.
+- If the subject requires it, you must submit a Makefilewhich will compile your source files to the required output with the flags -Wall, -Wextra and -Werror, and your Makefile must not relink.
 - YourMakefilemust at least contain the rules$(NAME),all,clean,fcleanand re.